gtarsia/abides/readme.md

 ## Contributing

-Feel free to, I would put a smile on my face.
+Feel free to, it would put a smile on my face.
-It'd be best to discuss changes on issues first, but it's not a hard rule.
+In general, if a proposed change is relatively big, it'd be best to discuss it first in an issue.